-Nichole Suss, AUD - performs our highly specialized ENoG testing.
+Dr. Nichole Suss performs our highly specialized ENoG testing.

 Contact Lens and PROSE specialist

-Ellen Shorte, OD – is the Director Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE) Clinic which specializes in bandage lenses and prosthetic device fitting to improve comfort and vision.
+Dr. Ellen Shorter is the Director Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE) Clinic which specializes in bandage lenses and prosthetic device fitting to improve comfort and vision.
 For people with facial paralysis, PROSE treatment can reduce blurry vision, help keep what is seen sharper, and prevent damage to the cornea.

-Lawrence Zeidman, MD and Charles Abrams, MD - specialize in electrophysiolgy and the evaluation of the function of the facial nerve.
+Dr. Charles Abrams specializes in electrophysiology and the evaluation of the function of the facial nerve.
 This team uses EMG-facial motor studies and blink reflexes to determine if the lesion is demyelinating or axonal, which affects diagnosis (demyelinating is more likely to heal on their own) and can help with localization.

 Facial Reanimation Surgery

-Tatiana Dixon, MD - facial plastic surgeon specializing in restoring facial function using a variety of static and dynamic techniques.
+Dr. Tatiana Dixon is a facial plastic surgeon specializing in restoring facial function using a variety of static and dynamic techniques.

-Fady Charbel, MD, Chair of Neurosurgery - specializes in removing the intracranial tumors relating to the facial nerve.
+Dr. Fady Charbel, Chair of Neurosurgery, specializes in removing the intracranial tumors relating to the facial nerve.

 Physical Therapy and Facial Nerve Rehabilitation

-Anita Sanchez, DPT - specializes in diagnosing the exact muscles of the face which are weak, and then addressing them.
+Dr. Anita Sanchez specializes in diagnosing the exact muscles of the face which are weak, and then addressing them.
 She has developed her own facial exercise system for her patients.

 Plastic & Reconstructive Surgery

-Marco Ellis, MD - specializes in restoring facial symmetry and muscle function.
-His practice provides a full complement of microsurgical and cosmetic solutions, they range from nerve grafting and transfer to simple static procedures to camouflage imbalance.
+Dr. Lee Alkureishi specializes in restoring facial symmetry and muscle function.
+His practice provides a full complement of microsurgical and cosmetic solutions ranging from nerve grafting and transfer to simple static procedures to camouflage imbalance.

-Kimberly Zimmerman, CCC-SLP, Director of Speech Pathology and Hospital Neurosciences - manages the Speech Pathology staff providing motor speech and swallowing assessment and treatment for patients with facial weakness.
+Dr. Kimberly Zimmerman, CCC-SLP, Director of Speech Pathology and Hospital Neurosciences, manages the Speech Pathology staff providing motor speech and swallowing assessment and treatment for patients with facial weakness.
 The speech pathology team individualizes each patient's situation to develop compensatory strategies for speaking and swallowing.

 For More Information, call 312.996.6269